Wayne Wheeler: Years of power

 Under Wheeler's leadership, the League focused entirely on the goal of achieving Prohibition.
-Unlike Francis Willards's Women's Christian Temperance Union, which dealt with many humanitarian issues, Wheeler felt that the only way to challenge the political influence of the beer, wine, and liquor makers successfully was to focus on achieving national prohibition by any means necessary.
+Unlike Frances Willard's Women's Christian Temperance Union, which dealt with many humanitarian issues, Wheeler felt that the only way to challenge the political influence of the beer, wine, and liquor makers successfully was to focus on achieving national prohibition by any means necessary.

 Wheeler was able to elect politicians by encouraging the prohibitionists of both political parties to vote for candidates who supported the cause, regardless of party affiliation or position on other issues.
-Unlike other temperance groups, the ASL recognized the supremacy of the two-party system and worked with Democrats and Republicans rather than the small, ineffective Prohibition Party.
+Unlike other temperance groups, the ASL recognized the supremacy of the two-party system and worked with Democrats and Republicans, rather than the small ineffective Prohibition Party.

 During the Wheeler years, the ASL elected numerous statewide officials, state legislators, and members of Congress.
-Its influence was felt on issues related to the sale and consumption of alcohol, including Congress's override of President William Howard Taft's Webb-Kenyon Act veto.
-The Webb-Kenyon Act outlawed the transport of alcoholic beverages into states with prohibition laws, even small amounts for individual consumption.
-Taft argued that it was a states' rights issue that did not require federal legislation.
-Congress disagreed, and the override votes in the US Senate and the US House of Representatives were completely unexpected, giving tangible proof of how powerful the ASL and other prohibitionists had become.
+Its influence was felt on issues related to the sale and consumption of alcohol, including Congress's override of President William Howard Taft's veto of the Webb-Kenyon Act.
+The Act outlawed the transport of alcoholic beverages into states with prohibition laws, even small amounts for individual consumption.
+Taft argued that it was a states' rights issue, which did not require federal legislation.
+Congress disagreed, and the override votes in the US Senate and the US House of Representatives were completely unexpected and gave tangible proof of how powerful the ASL and other prohibitionists had become.

-The override was followed by enactment of a national income tax authorized by the recently ratified 16th Amendment.
-Until 1913, the federal government had depended on liquor taxes for as much as 40 percent of its annual revenue, but with an income tax replacing the liquor tax, that argument evaporated.
+The override was followed by enactment of a national income tax authorized by the recently ratified Sixteenth Amendment.
+Until 1913, the federal government had depended on liquor taxes for as much as 40 percent of its annual revenue, but with the income tax replacing the liquor tax, that argument evaporated.

 The ASL was thus positioned to achieve its primary goal, a constitutional amendment imposing prohibition.